 - Lowry Park Zoo, 1101 W. Sligh Ave, Tampa, provides a full day of family fun in Tampa.
 Besides the many wildlife exhibits, there are thrill rides and relaxed activities for every member of the family.
 Allow a full day to visit.

 - Tour of the Tampa Theatre, 711 North Franklin St, Tampa, provides an unusual and memorable experience for everyone.
 Touted as one of the ten most beautiful theaters in the world, a backstage tour of this historic theater provides a glimpse into what happens behind the scenes.
-Ghost tours are also available. **Temporarily suspended due to COVID.**
+Ghost tours are also available for appropriate ages.

 Family things to do in Tampa with Teens

-Of course, there are lots more things to do in Tampa with teens.
-Consider these:
+Other things to do in Tampa with teens

 Spend the day at the beach.
 Tampa’s beaches offer traditional sun and surf fun, but consider waterskiing, jet-skiing or parasailing to take your teen’s beach vacation to the next level.